 Shop for a good cause!
-This one of a kind store sells a whole slew of pirate goods, including eyepatches, hooks, doubloons, messages in bottles, and more.
+This one-of-a-kind museum/store sells a whole slew of pirate goods, including eyepatches, hooks, doubloons, messages in bottles, and more.
 It’s definitely a store of curiosities and the best part— all proceeds go to support the non-profit literacy charity 826 Valencia.

 Urban Putt is a perfect rainy day venue in the Mission District of San Francisco.
 This 14-hole indoor mini-golf course, nestled in a historic Victorian building, will easily brighten your day with LED motion sensors, virtual simulations, booming sound effects.
 It’s animatronic heaven, as it was designed by engineers, roboticists, and industrial designers.
 To extend your experience there, upstairs is a bar and restaurant outfitted with arcade games.

-I love the industrial/hipster vibe and decor of this coffee shop.
+There are so many gourmet coffee shops in the Mission District.
+You’d be doing yourself a disservice by not stopping by at least one of them.
+I love the industrial/hipster vibe and decor of Four Barrel Coffee.
 The coffee is always perfect, made with professionalism each time.
 Seating is plentiful so it’s a great place to start your morning or rest in between stops during your day of exploration.

 You must check out one of the following ice cream joints in the Mission district, or even all three!
 Humphry Slocombe, Mitchell’s, and Bi-Rite Ice Cream.